 Step 5.
 Evaluation and Closing

-- Individual, group and consultants offer evaluation through interviews, ratings, surveys, etc.
+- Outcomes: Individual, group and consultants provide evaluation through closing survey.

 - Closing Meeting: Leadership, HR, and OE Consultants discuss outcomes and recommendations for continued success.

 - OE consultants can follow-up at the intervals discussed during the closing meeting.

 - Debriefing to maintain improvements, and discuss changes, impairments, and further strategies and supports.